-We are a well-established, top-tier property developer with customer-centricity at the heart of our operations.
-Our diversified portfolio comprises numerous properties in Hong Kong and in nine Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou (listed by opening year).
-Through its luxury positioning under the "66" brand, our Mainland portfolio has established a leading position as the "Pulse of the City."
+In the early 1990's, we took a significant step in our expansion by making our first investment on the Mainland.
+Adhering to an ensuing strategy of developing prime sites in major cities, our diversified portfolio currently comprises properties in nine Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou (listed by opening year).
+Through its luxury positioning under the "66" brand, our Mainland portfolio has established a leading position as the "Pulse of the City".